chef/chef-web-docs/chef_master/source/berkshelf.rst

 -----------------------------------------------------
 Use ``berks cookbook`` to create a skeleton for a new cookbook.

-.. warning:: This command is deprecated in favor of ``chef generate cookbook``.
+.. warning:: This command is deprecated.
+Please use ``chef generate cookbook`` instead.

 berks info
 -----------------------------------------------------